tira-io/teaching-ir-with-shared-tasks/README.md

 This will install all the necessary software.
 Just wait until the editor window has fully loaded (i.e., no progress bars visible; may take a while). \
 The other resources (i.e., [dashboard](#dashboard), [`ir_datasets` browser](#ir_datasets-browser), and [archived courses](#archived-courses)) are static web apps that you can run in your web browser.

+If you want to run the tutorials on your local machine, clone the repository and run `poetry install  --no-root`.

 ## Usage

 In the following, you will learn how to use each of the four main components of our resources: